TrafficPLANit/PLANitIO/docs/Unit Tests and Integration Tests.md

 - As “explanatory_original” above
 - The link has a demand of 10 units from Node 1 to Node 2.
 - The road is single-lane, one-way from Node 1 to Node 2.
-- The capacity of the link is 2000.
+- The capacity of the link is 2000
+- The default speed of the default mode is applied to the link

 ***Location:***